 However, to get the best recovery possible, you’ll need to walk frequently and exercise your knee every day.

 One important part of your recovery is continued use of the GAP-FLEX® System your doctor ordered for you in the hospital.
 GAP-FLEX® is a simple device combination designed to help you flex your knee more and more over time.
 As you feel more flexible, you simply peel off layers of foam until you are able to bend your knee over the base foam.
+The GAP-FLEX® System has been used successfully on over 2,000 patients, with extremely positive outcomes.

 The GAP-FLEX® System is a comfortable and convenient therapy to improve recovery from total knee replacement.